wisp-lang/wisp/Readme.md

 #### Functions

-Wisp functions are JavaScript functions
+_wisp_ functions are JavaScript functions

 ```clojure
 (fn [x] (+ x 1))
 ```

-Wisp functions can have names, just as in JavaScript
+_wisp_ functions can have names, just as in JavaScript

 ```clojure
 (fn increment [x] (+ x 1))
 ```

-Wisp functions can also contain documentation and some metadata.
+_wisp_ functions can also contain documentation and some metadata.
 Note: Docstrings and metadata are not presented in compiled JavaScript yet, but in the future they will compile to comments associated with function.